coldshrine/study-notes/books/effective-java.md

 To avoid liveness and safety failures, never cede control to the client within a synchronised method or block.
 Inside a synchronised region, do not invoke a method that is designed to be overridden, or one provided by a client in the form a function object.

 As a rule, you should do as little work as possible inside synchronised regions.

+### Prefer executors, tasks, and streams to threads